 To review requirements to collect student and graduate destinations and outcomes information across the UK, working with a wide range of stakeholders to:

-Ensure the future supply of suitably informative, high quality data on the destinations and outcomes of leavers from HE, for a wide range of end uses.
+Inform the future supply of suitably informative, high quality data on the destinations and outcomes of leavers from HE, for a wide range of end uses and users.

 Answer the questions set by the review remit document, and any others that are identified by the Strategic group.